 The company's youth (less than two years), hidden ownership, and lack of proactive COA publication are real transparency gaps.
 If you are migrating from Peptide Sciences, understand that Polaris has not yet built the same track record.

 For research involving Polaris products, always request batch-specific COAs before purchasing, start with A-rated products, and use our reconstitution calculator to ensure accurate preparation.
+Review our peptide safety guide for handling best practices.
 For a full list of vetted vendors, see our where to buy peptides 2026 guide.

 This is educational content about research chemical vendors.
 Consult a healthcare provider for any medical treatment needs.